nikithapotluri/CAMPUS-SPACE/README.md

 # Slot Booking System

-CampusSpace is a MERN-based web app for college lecturers to book seminar halls, labs, and auditoriums.
-It features easy space booking, time slot management, and login authentication, streamlining campus resource management.
+__CampusSpace__ is a MERN-based web app designed for college lecturers to efficiently book seminar halls, labs, and auditoriums.
+It simplifies campus resource management with features like easy space booking, time slot management, and login authentication.

 ## Setup & Usage